The 7 Best Scenic Drives in Dubai & the UAE

 The main highway through Dubai and probably the most recognisable road in the Middle East.
 Twelve lanes wide, lined on both sides by the Burj Khalifa, Emirates Towers, and the Museum of the Future.

 Driving it after dark is something else entirely.
-The skyscrapers are lit up and the whole road feels like a film set.
+The skyscrapers are lit up and the whole road feels like a film set — perfect for an evening cruise with a friend.
 Speed limit is 120 km/h and the tarmac is in great shape.
-For the best run, drive the Dubai Marina to Downtown stretch after 10 PM once the traffic has cleared.
-Keep an eye out for the Salik toll gates.
+The Dubai Marina to Downtown stretch after 10 PM, when traffic eases, is particularly memorable.
+Keep an eye out for the Salik toll gates and stay within the posted limits — Dubai Police cameras have only a small tolerance and fines escalate quickly.

 Al Qudra Road (D63)

-A 75-kilometre dead-straight desert road running south from Dubai into open dunes.
-This is where people with fast cars go when they want to actually use them.
-Smooth surface, very little traffic, and nothing but sand on either side.
+A 75-kilometre desert road running south from Dubai into the open dunes.
+A peaceful, scenic drive through desert landscape — smooth surface, very little traffic, and nothing but sand on either side.

-You will pass Al Qudra Lakes on the way, where flamingos hang around an artificial oasis in the middle of the desert.
-Further on are the Love Lakes, a pair of heart-shaped lakes that are more interesting from the air than from ground level.
+You'll pass Al Qudra Lakes on the way, where flamingos hang around an artificial oasis in the middle of the desert — a popular photo stop.
+Further on are the Love Lakes, a pair of heart-shaped lakes that are more interesting from the air than from ground level (but still worth a drone shot if you have one).
 Speed limit is 100 to 120 km/h.
-Late afternoon is the best time, when the dunes turn orange in the low sun.
+Late afternoon is the best time, when the dunes turn orange in the low sun and the light is ideal for photos.

 Hatta Mountain Road (E44)